-As a Black woman author working on white violence against African Americans, I’ve had to endure my share of incidents of thoughtlessness and violence when people introduce my work or me (some folks just can’t help themselves).
+As a Black woman author working on white violence against African Americans, I’ve had to endure my share of incidents of thoughtlessness when people introduce my work or me (some folks just can’t help themselves).
 Here’s my preferred bio.
-And, this is the bio I might need to read if the person introducing me goes off script.
-This will be awkward and embarrassing, of course, (no more than the violent intro, I assure you).
-We could avoid this by sticking to the bio. 😁
+I’m prepared to read it myself if I have to. 👩🏾🏫

 50 word bio

-Kidada E. Williams is the author of I Saw Death Coming (which was Longlisted for the 2023 National Book Award for Nonfiction and won the 2024 Organization of American Historians’ Civil War and Reconstruction Book Award) and They Left Great Marks on Me; co-editor of #CharlestonSyllabus; host and co-producer of the “Seizing Freedom” podcast.
-She is a member of the Society of American Historians and a Professor of History at Wayne State University in Detroit.
+Kidada E. Williams is the author of I Saw Death Coming (which was Longlisted for the 2023 National Book Award for Nonfiction and won the 2024 Organization of American Historians’ Civil War and Reconstruction Book Award) and They Left Great Marks on Me; co-editor of #CharlestonSyllabus; former host and co-producer of the “Seizing Freedom” podcast.
+She is an elected fellow of the Society of American Historians and a Professor of History at Wayne State University in Detroit.

 80 word bio

-Kidada E. Williams studies African American victims and survivors of racist violence.
-She is the author of I Saw Death Coming (Longlisted for the 2023 National Book Award for Nonfiction and winner of the 2024 Organization of American Historians’ Civil War and Reconstruction Book Award) and They Left Great Marks on Me; co-editor of #CharlestonSyllabus; host and co-producer of “Seizing Freedom,” a podcast docudrama that covered the epic story of African Americans’ fight for freedom during the Civil War Era; a member of the Society of American Historians.
-She is a Professor of History at Wayne State University in Detroit.
+Kidada E. Williams delves into the lives of African American victims and survivors of racist violence.
+Her work, I Saw Death Coming, was Longlisted for the 2023 National Book Award for Nonfiction and won the 2024 Organization of American Historians’ Civil War and Reconstruction Book Award.
+She is also the author of They Left Great Marks on Me, co-editor of #CharlestonSyllabus, a groundbreaking initiative, and the host and co-producer of “Seizing Freedom,” a podcast docudrama that brings to life the epic story of African Americans’ fight for freedom during the Civil War Era.
+Her contributions have earned her an election as a fellow in the Society of American Historians, and she currently serves as a Professor of History at Wayne State University in Detroit.

 Please feel free to use the following images to promote the event.